puppetlabs/puppetdb/documentation/api/query/v4/reports.markdown

   Timestamps are always [ISO-8601][8601] compatible date/time strings.

-* `producer_timestamp` (timestamp): the time of catalog submission from the Puppet master to PuppetDB, according to the clock on the Puppet master.
+* `producer_timestamp` (timestamp): the time of catalog submission from the Puppet Server to PuppetDB, according to the clock on the Puppet Server.
   Timestamps are always [ISO-8601][8601] compatible date/time strings.

 * `receive_time` (timestamp): the time at which PuppetDB received the report.
   Timestamps are always [ISO-8601][8601] compatible date/time strings.

-* `producer` (string): the certname of the Puppet master that sent the report to PuppetDB.
+* `producer` (string): the certname of the Puppet Server that sent the report to PuppetDB.

 * `transaction_uuid` (string): a string used to identify a Puppet run.